 The examination consists of three components.
 In the accompanying online course, the content of the respective units is tested and deepened through reflection tasks and research tasks.
-This part represents 50% of the grade.
-Furthermore, the presentation prepared by the students at the end of the semester and its corresponding documentation (pitch deck or similar) is part of the examination (50%).
+This part represents 20% of the grade.
+Furthermore, the presentation prepared by the students at the end of the semester and its corresponding documentation (pitch deck or similar) is part of the examination (40%).
+The preparation of and the participation in the seminar sessions count 40% to the final grade.